Pupil Premium Strategy

 Academic intervention in addition to social, emotional and behavioural support are implemented through termly Pupil Progress Meetings.
 Analysis of tracking and progress is used as a vehicle to identify concerns and presenting issues and also as a measure of impact during the review process.

-In addition, the school regularly considers current provision available in school and seeks to expand the range of support on offer; from within through training or from without by accessing external expertise.
-The schools sees staff training in specific areas of expertise as a means to maximise value for money and ensure the longevity of PPG funded provision for future groups of pupils in school.
-For example, the training of teaching assistants in order to implement more effective interventions such as IDL.
-All PPG funded intervention and provision is assessed and evaluated to measure impact.
+In addition, the school regularly considers current provision available in school and seeks to expand the range of support on offer; from within, through training or externally, by accessing professional support or expertise.
+The schools sees staff training in specific areas of expertise as a means to maximise value for money and ensure the longevity of pupil premium funded provision for future groups of pupils in school.
+For example, the training of teaching assistants in order to implement more effective interventions.
+All pupil premium funded intervention and provision is assessed and evaluated to measure impact.
 Subsequently activities are either maintained or modified for future implementation and any ineffective approaches are stopped.